exaloop/blog.exaloop.io/_posts/2023-01-09-python-llvm.md

 (remember to add the `-release` flag to enable optimizations).

-There *are* many things we took for granted here, like how we determine the data types to begin with, or how we put the source code in a format that's amenable for code generation.
+There *are* many things we took for granted here, like how we determine the data types to begin with, or how we put the source code in a format that's suitable for code generation.
 These, among other things, will be topics of future posts in this series.
 Stay tuned!